 What is a vaginal pimple?

-Vaginal pimples (or vaginal acne) are similar to pimples that usually appear on your face or body.
-These red bumps form when hair follicles or pores become clogged with oil, sweat, dead skin cells, or bacteria.
-Although the term "vaginal pimple" is commonly used, these bumps are usually not inside the vaginal canal itself, but rather on the surrounding skin, known as the vulva or vaginal lip.
-While most are harmless and temporary, they can cause anxiety due to their unusual location and discomfort.
+Although the term “vaginal pimple” is commonly used, these bumps are usually not inside the vaginal canal itself but on the surrounding skin (known as the vulva or vaginal lips).
+While most are harmless and temporary, their unusual location and the discomfort they cause during everyday activities can make them worrying.

 .png?branch=production)

-Vaginal acne may cause mild discomfort, itching, or tenderness, especially if they are irritated by friction from clothing, exercise, or daily movement.
+Vaginal acne may cause mild discomfort, itching, or tenderness, especially if they’re irritated by friction from clothing during exercise or daily movement.
 Some pimples may be tender or painful to the touch, especially if they are inflamed.
 While these pimples may cause irritation, they generally do not lead to severe pain or symptoms like fever.

-However, if you experience widespread redness, intense pain, unusual vaginal discharge, or a fever, it is important to see a doctor, as these signs may indicate a viral infection or a more serious condition.
+However, if you experience widespread redness, intense pain, unusual vaginal discharge, or a fever, it may indicate a viral infection or a more serious condition.
 Recognising these symptoms helps to differentiate harmless vaginal pimples from issues like genital herpes that require professional care.

-What causes a pimple to form near my vagina?
+What causes pimples to form near the vaginal lips?

-Not every bump in the genital area is just a simple pimple.
-In some cases, what appears to be a basic vaginal pimple can develop into a vaginal cyst, like a Bartholin gland cyst, which forms when this gland is blocked.
-Unlike vaginal acne, Bartholin’s cysts manifest as deeper lumps near the vaginal opening.
+Other than the causes mentioned above, what appears to be a vaginal pimple can sometimes develop into a cyst, such as a Bartholin gland cyst, which forms when the Bartholin gland is blocked.
+Unlike vaginal acne, Bartholin's cysts manifest as deeper lumps near the vaginal opening.

 How is vaginal acne diagnosed and treated?

-If you are experiencing any unusual vaginal bumps or symptoms, don’t hesitate to seek professional advice.
-Request an appointment with Thomson Medical today for an evaluation and personalised care plan tailored to your needs.
-Our specialists are always here for you to provide diagnosis and treatment.
+If you are experiencing any unusual vaginal bumps, don’t hesitate to seek professional advice.
+Schedule an appointment with Thomson Medical for an evaluation and personalised care plan tailored to your needs.

 Preventing vaginal pimples is as simple as adopting simple lifestyle changes and maintaining good personal hygiene.
 Here are some practical tips to help keep vaginal pimples away: